chromaui/learnstorybook.com/content/intro-to-storybook/react/en/using-addons.md

 ## Setting Up Knobs

 Knobs is an amazing resource for designers and developers to experiment and play with components in a controlled environment without the need to code!
-You essentially provide dynamically defined fields with which a user manipulates the props being passed to the components in yours stories.
+You essentially provide dynamically defined fields with which a user manipulates the props being passed to the components in your stories.
 Here's what we're going to implement...

 <video autoPlay muted playsInline loop>
   <source